-Those long summer days are upon us – many of us will venture outdoors and inevitably spend more time in the sun.
-In this time, sunbathing will replenish our vitamin D levels, boost our mood and strengthen our immune system.
+The summer sun entices us to venture outdoors and inevitably spend more time lapping up the warmth of the sun.
+In this time, sunbathing replenishes our vitamin D levels, boosts our mood and strengthens our immune system.
 But it most likely comes as no surprise to you that the sun’s UV rays can also have unpleasant consequences for the skin, which are sometimes not easy to diagnose or understand.

 The skin is our largest organ, accounting for 16 per cent of our body weight.
 We have three layers of skin to protect us from the environment, which are directly exposed to it.
 So, it’s really no wonder that we need to look after our skin and know what might trigger certain skin reactions.